 What Water Temperature Do Crappie Prefer?

 Crappie are most active in water temperatures between 60-82°F, with optimal feeding around 70°F. They spawn when water reaches 55-64°F and become sluggish below 50°F but remain catchable year-round.
+In winter, they school in deep water but will bite for ice anglers using appropriate techniques and presentations.

 Conclusion